keystonejs/keystone/CONTRIBUTING.md

 Contributions to KeystoneJS in the form of issues and PRs are welcomed.

 During the alpha stage of development we are focussing on getting the core systems working smoothly.
-Contributions which improve the documention and test coverage are particularly welcomed.
+Contributions which improve the documentation and test coverage are particularly welcomed.

 ## Code of Conduct